j-chao/devops_workshops/00_containers/00_containers.md

   container.
 - The `WORKDIR` instruction sets the working directory for any `RUN`, `CMD`, `ENTRYPOINT`, `COPY`, and `ADD` instructions that follow it in the `Dockerfile`.
-- The `RUN` instruction allows us to run shell commands.
+- The `RUN` instruction allows us to run shell commands. a
+- The `EXPOSE` instruction informs Docker that the container listens on the specified network port(s) at runtime.
 - The `ENTRYPOINT` instruction allows you to configure a container that will run as an executable.